aws-samples/aws-modernization-with-sysdig/content/1-install/3-agent-eks/_index.md

 Check that the _Admission Controller_ installation was successful by generating an event that will be registered in the k8s API:

-1. Trigger the event with:
+1. Trigger some events with:
     ```bash
     kubectl exec -n sysdig-agent \
         $(kubectl -n sysdig-agent get pod -l app=sysdig-agent \
             --output=jsonpath={.items..metadata.name} \
         | cut --delimiter " " --fields 1) -- ls /bin/ > /dev/null

+    kubectl run nginx --image nginx --privileged
     ```

 2. Then, visit the